frogfishio/ratatouille/README.md

   endless per‑source configs.
 Ratatouille rejects that: **deliver logs as they are**, then let ops carve meaning once, centrally.
 - Late binding means you can **change your mind** about what matters without redeploying code.
-- Minimal hot path (no parsing, no timers) keeps overhead tiny and works in **Node, SSR and workers**.
+- Minimal Topic hot path (no parsing, no timers on the emission path) keeps overhead tiny and works in **Node, SSR and workers**.
+(Sinks like Relay may use timers for batching.)

 ## What ops gets
 - **Smart filtering** with `DEBUG`‑style allow/deny and wildcards; optional sampling and drop policies.